nsarang/framedisplay/README.md

 </div>

-FrameDisplay transforms pandas DataFrames into beautiful, interactive HTML tables with resizable columns, sticky headers, and elegant null value handling.
+FrameDisplay transforms pandas DataFrames into interactive and visually appealing HTML tables with resizable columns, sticky headers and index, and type and null value handling.

 ## Installation